Cyaneis/ProjetHMSN204/README.md

 -The python script
 -The create tables which were used to create the database

+To run the python script, you will only need the script itself.

 The project is considered to be finished.